 As we continue our work as catechists, teachers, and witnesses, we can aspire to the example provided by St. Paul VI.
 Let us call on him fervently as we continue the work of the new evangelization, as we strive for a healthy marriage culture, and as we work to preach the gospel to all people.
 We can trust in Christ’s words just as the Holy Father did: “I am with you always, until the end of the age” (Matthew 28:20).

-Christopher Klofft, STD, is Associate Professor of Theology at Assumption College in Worcester, Massachusetts.
+Christopher Klofft, STD, is Associate Professor of Theology at Assumption University in Worcester, Massachusetts.
 He is the author of Living the Love Story: Catholic Morality in the Modern World and blogs about Catholicism and popular culture at ChristopherKlofft.com

 This article was originally published in Catechist magazine, October 2018.